fingerskier/manthra/README.md

 `considerable careful crafty compositions`

-Jesus taught 1st century Jews; any relevance of that ot us must start with them.
+Jesus taught 1st century Jews; any relevance of that to us must start with them.
   @

+A great, a good, and a right mind is a kind of divinity lodged in flesh, and may be the blessing of a slave as well as of a prince.
+  Seneca the Younger

 Art without a transcendental nature always seems less primitive.
   @